fr4nsyz/fr4nsyz/README.md

 ### ¬ ∃t ∈ T : forget(t)

-If you get this, we need to be friends, discord user: fr4nsyz
+If you get this, we need to be friends.
+Discord user: fr4nsyz

 *(hint: walk the list, accumulate, never forget)*